codescribblr/woocommerce-netsuite-integrator/README.md

 == Changelog ==

+= 1.2.5 =

+* 79234e2 updates sync function to use minutes instead of hours. updates version to 1.2.5
+* 36eec12 fixes bug in error logging that was pulling incorrect support email option.
+* f3e5218 updates customer upsert function to use get_user_by_email instead of username_exists.

+= 1.2.4 =

+* 1c35c6b Merge branch 'master' of bitbucket.org:showcase/woocommerce-netsuite-integrator
+* 65e0fa3 updates documentation formatting.
+* f76785c README.md edited online with Bitbucket

+= 1.2.3 =

+* 189cb2c updates documentation to include hooks and filters in plugin description. updates multiple filters and hooks to be more consistent across functions. adds links to plugin page for viewing details and settings screens.

 = 1.2.2 =

+* db8b4e5 updated readme to current commit list.
 * 13b2969 added wordpress actions and filters to each function to allow modification of functionality within theme files.
 * af38d1b added functions to main integrator to modify shipping method html. added required field to netsuite settings for admin email notices on integration errors. integrated quote with payment_complete action in woocommerce. setup cron jobs on integration failure to retry sending to netsuite. if it fails more than twice, it will continue to try every hour, but it will also email the admin every hour letting them know there's an error.
 * 2765f3e updated customer and quote classes to extend coutrycode function from parent service class. added custom user fields for netsuite. added boilerplate functions for adding and updating customers in netsuite. added default product to every estimate add request so we always have a product to send.